travis-ci/docs-travis-ci-com/blog/_posts/2013-05-20-network-timeouts-build-retries.md

 ---
-title: On Network Timeouts and Build Retries
+title: On Network Timeouts and Build Installation Retries
 author: Mathias Meyer
 twitter: roidrage
 created_at: Mon 20 May 2013 16:00 CEST